captivus/last-meadow-online-bot/README.md

 ### 2. Map the State Machine

 The game follows a predictable loop.
-We mapped each state to the action the bot should take and which state it transitions to:
+I mapped each state to the action the bot should take and which state it transitions to:

 ```mermaid
 stateDiagram-v2